BBC Television Shakespeare: Behind the scenes

 Opening shot of the episode showing the map of the region on the floor of the stylised market set; at the top of the shot is the abbey, top left is the Phoenix, bottom left is the Centaur, bottom right is the Porpentine, top right is a market stall.
 The entrance to the bay is opposite the abbey, out of shot.

 Director James Cellan Jones felt very strongly that the play was not just a farce, but included a serious side, specifically represented by the character of Aegeon, who has lost his family and is about to lose his life.
 In several productions Jones had seen, Aegeon was completely forgotten between the first and last scenes, and determined to avoid this, and hence give the production a more serious air, Jones had Aegeon wandering around Ephesus throughout the episode.

 The entire production takes place on a stylised set, the floor of which is a giant map of the region, shown in its entirety in the opening and closing aerial shots; all of the main locations (the Porpentine, the Abbey, the Phoenix, the market etc.) are located in a circular pattern around the centre map.
 While most stage productions have separate actors playing each Antipholus and each Dromio, Jones chose to double-cast the actors and use special effects for the final scene.
-The proudction's composer, Richard Holmes, appears onscreen as the street band's harpsichord player.
+The production's composer, Richard Holmes, appears onscreen as the street band's harpsichord player.
 The sea backdrop had staples placed through it, so the light would glimmer in the sunlight and then moonlight.

 The Prefaces to Shakespeare episode for The Comedy of Errors was presented by Roger Rees who had played Antipholus of Syracuse in a 1976 RSC production directed by Trevor Nunn.
 The Shakespeare in Perspective episode was presented by comedian Roy Hudd.